casterbn/QtCompile/notes.md

 ## Notes on static builds

-I don't use static builds at all.
+I don't use static builds in huge projects.

 I think it is not wise to use a static build.